 There are a number of significant corridors that cross Toronto from east to west and north to south, where high order cycling infrastructure has been installed, or is underway, or planned.
 These Major City-Wide Cycling Routes support a connected system across the Greater Toronto Area by linking with other cycling routes in neighbouring municipalities.
 These cycling routes complement those identified in broader Provincial and City Plans including the Metrolinx Regional Cycling Network Plan and TOcore.

-Major City-Wide Cycling Routes Map
+Major City-Wide Cycling Routes

 The type of study needed for each corridor will take different forms for different streets depending on the corridor’s complexity of current and future uses, and the associated impacts.
 Some routes may include analysis of parallel streets to confirm the most feasible alignment of the route.
 All studies will be undertaken with a Complete Streets and Vision Zero approach to road safety, and all projects include public consultation and stakeholder engagement before seeking Council approval to install.

-2021 Cycling Network Plan Report
+2024 Cycling Network Plan Update Report (2025-2027)

 City Council Decision, Recommendations, Staff Report and Attachments

 Stakeholder engagement for the 2021 Update was focused on key city-wide stakeholder groups at the plan level, and then each individual bikeway project will have a focused public consultation and engagement program made available online on the City’s Cycling & Pedestrian Public Consultations webpage as each project advances.
 Councillor briefings by district were held in the month of May.
-Two invited external stakeholder briefings were held in early June, one for community groups and institutions, the other for partner agencies and neighbouring municipalities.
+Two invite-only external stakeholder briefings were held in early June, one for community groups and institutions, the other for partner agencies and neighbouring municipalities.

 External Stakeholder Briefing Meeting Summary and Slide Deck

-2019 Cycling Network Plan Report
+2019 Cycling Network Plan Update Report (2019-2021)

 City Council Decision, Recommendations, Staff Report and Attachments